Team Fortress 2: Final design and release

-Valve reintroduced Team Fortress 2 at the July 2006 EA Summer Showcase event.
+Valve reintroduced Team Fortress 2 at the EA Summer Showcase event in July 2006.
 Departing from the realistic visual design of other Valve games, Team Fortress 2 features a cartoon-like visual style influenced by 20th-century commercial illustrations and the artwork of J. C. Leyendecker, Dean Cornwell, and Norman Rockwell, achieved through Gooch shading.
-The game debuted with the Source engine's new dynamic lighting, shadowing and soft particle technologies alongside Half-Life 2: Episode Two.
-It was the first game to implement the Source engine's new Facial Animation 3 features.

-Valve abandoned the realistic style when it became impossible to reconcile it with the unrealistic gameplay, with opposing armies having constructed elaborate bases directly next to each other.
-The Commander class was abandoned as other players would simply refuse to follow their orders.
+The game debuted with the Source engine's new dynamic lighting, shadowing, and soft particle technologies alongside Half-Life 2: Episode Two.
+It was the first game to implement the Source engine's new facial animation features.
+Valve abandoned the realistic style when it became impossible to reconcile it with the unrealistic gameplay, with opposing armies having constructed elaborate bases directly adjacent to each other.

 Valve designed each character, team, and equipped weapon to be visually distinct, even at range; for example, the coloring draws attention to the chest area, bringing focus on the equipped weapon.
-The voices for each of the classes were based on imagining what people from the 1960s would expect the classes to have sounded like, according to writer Chet Faliszek.
+The voices for each of the classes were based on imagining what people from the 1960s would expect the classes to have sounded like, according to the writer Chet Faliszek.

 The map design has an "evil genius" theme with archetypical spy fortresses, concealed within inconspicuous buildings such as industrial warehouses and farms to give plausibility to their close proximities; these bases are usually separated by a neutrally themed space.
 The bases hide exaggerated super weapons such as laser cannons, nuclear warheads, and missile launch facilities, taking the role of objectives.
 The maps have little visual clutter and stylized, almost impressionistic modeling, to allow enemies to be spotted more easily.
-The impressionistic design approach also affects textures, which are based on photos that are filtered and improved by hand, giving them a tactile quality and giving Team Fortress 2 its distinct look.
-The bases are designed to let players immediately know where they are.
+The impressionistic design approach also affects textures, which are based on photos that are filtered and edited by hand, giving them a tactile quality and giving Team Fortress 2 its distinct look.
+The bases are designed to allow players to know immediately where they are.
 RED bases use warm colors, natural materials, and angular shapes, while BLU bases use cool colors, industrial materials, and orthogonal shapes.